-The Fort Hall fur trading post in Idaho was particularly noteworthy in the history of the fur trade, transportation-communications, and overland emigration.
+The Fort Hall fur trading post in Idaho was particularly noteworthy in the fur trade history, transportation communications, and overland emigration.
 The fur trading post, however, also had associations with military-Indian affairs.

 The post was founded by Nathaniel J. Wyeth, an opportunistic New England businessman who dreamed of exploiting the natural resources of the Oregon country.
-After an exploratory expedition in 1832-33, he returned the next year.
+After an exploratory expedition in 1832-33, he returned the following year.
 Near the confluence of the Snake and Portneuf Rivers in southeastern Idaho, he built Fort Hall, a stockade of cottonwood logs with two blockhouses.
 But he found he could not compete with the powerful Hudson’s Bay Company, which the same year built a rival post, Old Fort Boise (Snake Fort), Idaho, 260 miles to the west at the confluence of the Boise and Snake Rivers.

 Around 1837 the Hudson’s Bay Company purchased Fort Hall from Wyeth, reconstructed it with adobe, and enlarged it considerably.
-It became a center of the Rocky Mountain fur trade and was such a lucrative enterprise that the Hudson’s Bay Company maintained it until approximately 1856, or a decade after the United States acquired full rights to the Oregon country from Great Britain.
-The post served an acculturative role among the intermountain tribes similar to that of Fort Union Trading Post, North Dakota, Fort Laramie, Wyoming, and Bent’s Old Fort, Colorado among the Plains Indians.
+It became a center of the Rocky Mountain fur trade.
+It was such a lucrative enterprise that the Hudson’s Bay Company maintained it until approximately 1856, or a decade after the United States acquired full rights to the Oregon country from Great Britain.
+The post served an acculturative role among the intermountain tribes similar to Fort Union Trading Post, North Dakota, Fort Laramie, Wyoming, and Bent’s Old Fort, Colorado, among the Plains Indians.

-Occupying a prime location only 50 miles northeast of the point where the Oregon-California Trail forked to Oregon and California, Fort Hall in 1842-43 became a major way station and supply point for emigrants and travelers.
+Occupying a prime location only 50 miles northeast of where the Oregon-California Trail forked to Oregon and California, Fort Hall in 1842-43 became a significant way station and supply point for emigrants and travelers.
 Dr. Marcus Whitman, Reverend Henry H. Spalding, and Father Pierre Jean De Smet stopped there at various times.
-So did the explorer John C. Fremont in 1843, while probing the Far West.
+So did the explorer John C. Fremont in 1843 while probing the Far West.
 He recommended the establishment of a permanent military post at the spot to supply emigrants and protect them from the Indians.
 The Army never acted on his proposal, but troops later frequently camped at the fur post site or its vicinity.